isaac-udy/Enro/docs/frequently-asked-questions.md

 When you "push" a screen/destination, you're saying that the screen should be the top element of it's container, and it should be the only thing rendered within the container.

 When you "present" a screen/destination, you're saying that the screen should appear above the most recently pushed screen.
 Generally, these destinations are Dialogs, BottomSheets, or similar.
+Activities are also always considered to be presented, because they cannot be contained within a container.

-For example, if you have a container with a backstack that looks like this:
+For example, if you have a container with a backstack that looks like this: <br>
 `push(A), push(B), push(C)`, that container will show "C", and no other screens will be visible.

-If you pushed "D", and the backstack became:
+If you pushed "D", and the backstack became:<br>
 `push(A), push(B), push(C), push(D)`, then "C" would animate out, and "D" would become visible.
 "C" would become inactive.

-But if you presented "D" instead, and the backstack was:
+But if you presented "D" instead, and the backstack was:<br>
 `push(A), push(B), push(C), present(D)`, then "C" would not animate out, and both "C" and "D" would be visible (assuming that D did not cover the entire screen).
 "C" remains active in the background.

-If "D" then pushed to "E", and the backstack was:
+If "D" then pushed to "E", and the backstack was:<br>
 `push(A), push(B), push(C), present(D), push(E)`, then both "C" and "D" would animate out, and "E" would be visible.
 Once "E" was closed, both "C" and "D" would become visible again.

 </details>